 The Golden Sunray tomato produces large yellow fruits.
 Its meaty flesh and flavor make it perfect for salads and sauces.

-Additionally, its large size, striking appearance, and versatile uses make it an excellent option for selling at farmers’ markets.
+Its big size, bold appearance, and versatile uses make it a top pick for farmers’ markets.

-They take between 75 and 80 days to mature.
+They take 75 to 80 days to mature.

 Purchase golden sunray seeds online.